 We want to own a portfolio of promising, growing businesses that are tied to the growth of the emerging-markets consumer class.

 We are interested in firms that can fund their own growth without having to turn to external sources, companies that are less likely to suffer permanent loss and impair investors’ capital during times of market crisis.

 Because of the more volatile nature of the asset class, we pay particular attention to the economies in which we invest.
 We look for countries with positive current account and foreign direct investment numbers — those less reliant on volatile stock and bond flows.

 In short, we also look for financially sound, free-cash-flow generative countries with limited external dependence.The Collaborative Approach of a Global Generalist

 The portfolio is concentrated, with around 40-65 names, and is constructed with collaboration and input from managers and analysts across the Thornburg equity team, in accordance with Thornburg’s global generalist structure.

-The fund has a bias towards higher-quality companies with a more conservative capital structure and does not believe he needs to go far out on the risk curve to capture the higher returns associated with the emerging-markets asset class.
+The managers have a bias towards higher-quality companies with a more conservative capital structure and do not believe they need to go far out on the risk curve to capture the higher returns associated with the emerging-markets asset class.

 A Focused Opportunity Set

 We tend to avoid countries and economies with high external dependence, in part to limit the portfolio’s vulnerability to currency devaluations.
 This cautious approach to investing in countries where we may have some concern is, we believe, more effective than currency hedging.

 We employ Thornburg’s three-basket style diversification construct: basic values are financially sound companies with well-established businesses; consistent earners are companies with steady earnings, cash flow, or dividend growth; and emerging franchises are companies in the process of establishing a leading product, service, or market.